piotrekobi/codebase-consolidator/README.md

 # Codebase Consolidator

-A simple utility to consolidate your codebase into a single file, making it easier to share your project context with AI assistants like Claude.
+A simple utility to consolidate your codebase into a single file, making it easier to share your project context with AI assistants like GPT or Claude.
 Instead of uploading multiple files one by one, you can create a single file containing your entire codebase structure and the contents of selected files.

 ## Why?